this guide covers: Click on a topic below to jump straight to that section.

 If your child is between sizes or one foot is bigger than the other, always buy the bigger size.
 You don't want either foot to be cramped or squished inside their shoes.

-To avoid shopping headaches, keep referring to our kids shoe size chart.
+To avoid shopping headaches, keep referring to our kids shoe size guide.
 Regardless of age, Stride Rite shoe sizes are always measured according to the current length and width of your kid’s feet.

 checking the fit